nate-daba/CSC969H-Spring-2024-ndaba/critical_summary.md

 * Can there be a benefit to learning $\beta$ (e.g. performing variational inference on $\beta$) instead of just treating it as a hyperparameter?

 ### Discussions points
 * For experiments on MNIST, it is mentioned that using more than a single Monte Carlo sample of $z$ when predicting $y$ yields better results as evident from Figure 1(a).
 However, at how much computational cost does this benefit come compared to prior regularization methods?

+## Paper 7: [InfoGAN: Interpretable Representation Learning by Information Maximizing Generative Adversarial Nets](https://proceedings.neurips.cc/paper_files/paper/2016/file/7c9d0b1f96aebd7b5eca8c3edaa19ebb-Paper.pdf) <a name="paper-7"></a>

+**TL;DR**:

+### Strengths

+### Improvements

+### Discussions points